5 Spreadsheet Blunders That Will Make you Think Twice

 In 2012, a simple mistake in a spreadsheet caused the London Olympic Committee to sell 10,000 tickets they didn't have.
 According to the Mirror, a staffer accidentally wrote 20,000 in a cell instead of 10,000 and the mistake wasn't discovered until the tickets had already been sold.
 When the organizing committee eventually realized their mistake, they had to scramble to upgrade ticket holders to tickets for major events.

 As you can see from the above sampling of horror stories, the consequences of a spreadsheet error is expensive and embarrassing for the company and people involved.
 Because so many contracts are still managed manually on Excel, contract management is especially at risk for errors and blunders.
-Check all of your data carefully, and while you're at it, you might want to check out our contract management software and eliminate the risk altogether.
+Check all of your data carefully, and while you're at it, you might want to check out our contract lifecycle management software and eliminate the risk altogether.

 The Buyer's Guide to Contract Management Software